illinois-or-research-analytics/SASCA-ReSA/README.md

 - `log_file`: output log file.
 This log file contains information about the run itself such as the runtime.
 The configuration file flags will be parsed and the parsed results will be written to this file before the simulation begins.
 Additionally, an extra file is created in the same directory as the log file containing the wall-time of individual stages inside the simulator.
 - `num_processors`: integer valued maximum parallelism allowed.
 Used for setting the maximum number of workers.
 - `log_level`: enum flag where 0, 1, and 2 correspond to silent, info, and verbose, respectively.

+## Cartel Information
+The codebase itself never adds authors to a cartel.
+When a brand new simulation begins without starting from a checkpointed output, the nodelist is read in and author ids are assigned to each node in the nodelist.
+In this use case, no cartel publications will be generated for the entirety of the simulation.

+When a simulation begins from a checkpointed output, the author id and cartel id columns are read in from the nodelist, and this is the only process that defines the set of authors that will be in a cartel.
+Therefore, to initiate a cartel simulation, one must start from a brand new simulation for at least 0 years, modify the output nodelist manually, and then do a second simulation from the modified output as a checkpointed run.

+When modifying the output nodelist manually, there are two key details that must be followed.
+1. Pick the set of authors first from the set of author ids already present in the nodelist.
+2. For every publication authored by those authors, set the cartel id column to be either 1 or 0.
+1 indicates that it is a true cartel whose behavior is further defined by the null cartel flag.
+When null cartel is true, the behavior of the cartel authors will follow "cartel-r".
+When null cartel is false, the behavior of the cartel authors will follow "cartel-p."
+See individual flag descriptions for more detail.
+0, however, indicates that it is a control cartel, meaning that these authors will be guaranteed to publish a publication each year but will behave as background agents for all other aspects (e.g., generator nodes are not always other cartel nodes).

+Remember that
+- Cartel nodes have other cartel nodes as their generator nodes
+- Cartel nodes will try to cite a publication from each of the cartel members but will prioritize citing from those cartel author publications that are within the 2-hop neighborhood first.

+## Fitness Information
+For constant fitness, set minimum/maximum fitness lag duration to be 0 and minimum/maximum fitness peak duration to be 1000.